micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [authorize transactions]  To give official permission for a financial operation, such as a purchase or transfer of funds, to take place.
 Authorization is often required to protect the account holder's interests and ensure that transactions are legitimate and properly recorded.
 #### [Return to Q Index](#section1)

-## <a name="question14"></a>Q14:   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming","veg out","idly","take-out menus".
-Storys
+## <a name="question14"></a>Q14:   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming","veg out","idly","take-out menus". story-style

 #### A14:
    As the [up and coming] athlete faced a doping scandal, his sponsorship deals seemed to [be a crapshoot].
 To clear his mind, he would [veg out] (relax) [idly], [mulling over] whether to [sign a slip] authorizing payments using his [debit card] for the latest sports gear or peruse [take-out menus] to indulge in comfort food.